kijowski/EulerScaffold/README.md

 It was inspired by (and is based on) [ProjectScaffold](https://github.com/fsprojects/ProjectScaffold/) project.

 ## Features
-* heavily stripped down modification of [ProjectScaffold](https://github.com/fsprojects/ProjectScaffold/)
+* stripped down modification of [ProjectScaffold](https://github.com/fsprojects/ProjectScaffold/)
 * based on script files and intended for solving problems in an interactive manner
 * template based creation of script files
 * [MathNet.Numerics.FSharp](http://numerics.mathdotnet.com/) included by default